blackberry/BB10-WebWorks-Samples/pushCapture/README.md

 # Push Capture Sample Application

-The Push Capture sample app (post coming soon!) demonstrates how to write a BlackBerry 10 WebWorks application that is able to receive pushes.
+The Push Capture sample app demonstrates how to write a BlackBerry 10 WebWorks application that is able to receive pushes.

 Consult the **PushService** and **PushPayload** classes from the API reference for useful examples and a full description of how to use the push APIs.
 The API reference can be found [here](https://developer.blackberry.com/html5/apis/).
 Look under the **Push** heading from the menu on the left side.

+There is also a very valuable developer guide for this sample push-enabled application that you can find [here](https://developer.blackberry.com/html5/documentation/push_service.html).

+The developer guide offers the following topics:

+1. An overview of push and the Push Service architecture
+2. The requirements for creating a full push solution
+3. How to download, build, and configure the sample application when it's loaded on your BlackBerry 10 device (This is also described below.)
+5. Code samples to help you write your own push application using the BlackBerry 10 WebWorks SDK

 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).